rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/assets/prices/historical

-   Querying this endpoint with a list of asset\/timestamp lists and a target asset will return a dictionary with the price of the assets at the given timestamp in the target asset currency.
+   Querying this endpoint with a list of lists of asset and timestamp, and a target asset will return an object with the price of the assets at the given timestamp in the target asset currency.
 Providing an empty list or no target asset is an error.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``.